TripleSBinPicking/bin_picking_environment/documentation/Planning Environment Explanation.md

 ![Rviz displays](resources/rviz_displays.png)

 The first three options are not that interesting and are just there to make Rviz run.
-However, the next three displays can be very usefull.
+However, the next three displays can be very useful.

 ### Motion Planning